In Bollywood film about the Aadhaar card, a ‘celebration of India’s contradictions’, says director

 Among the inspirations was an article in the New Yorker magazine about UIDAI.
 “The article was about what Aadhaar was trying to achieve,” Ghosh recalled.
 “This was much before the controversies that arose over the last couple of years.
 One paragraph in the story said that a poor farmer had gone for his biometrics, but his fingerprints were not visible.
 I found that ironical.”

 Ghosh balances his duties as a professor of Economics at Florida Atlantic University in the United States with making films in Bengali.
 He made his debut with Podokkhep (2006), and his credits include Shyamal Uncle Turns off the Lights (2012), Kadambari (2015) and Basu Poribar (2019).
-In 2017, Ghosh directed the documentary The Argumentative Indian, based on conversations between economists Amartya Sen and Kaushak Basu.
+In 2017, Ghosh directed the documentary The Argumentative Indian, based on conversations between economists Amartya Sen and Kaushik Basu.

 How is Aadhaar supposed to work in a country where labour often involves the use of the hands?
 “I decided to celebrate this dichotomy,” Ghosh said about his screenplay for the movie.
 “We are waiting to take India into a digital age, but this is also the reality of India.
 The film isn’t actually about the normative aspects of the Aaadhar card, but is about modern India through its variations and contradictions.”